kavyawadhwa134/FluxGAN/README.md

   <img src="https://img.shields.io/badge/High%20Fidelity-R²%20%3E%200.95-brightgreen" alt="High Fidelity">
 </p>

-FluxGAN-Multiphysics is a **high-fidelity** Generative Adversarial Network (GAN) designed for the generation and prediction of multiphysics data in nuclear reactor analysis.
-It achieves R² > 0.95 for all predicted quantities, making it suitable for scientific and engineering applications where accuracy and realism are critical.
+FluxGAN-Multiphysics is a **high-fidelity** and **ultra-fast** Generative Adversarial Network (GAN) designed for the generation and prediction of multiphysics data in nuclear reactor analysis.
+It achieves R² > 0.95 for all predicted quantities and delivers predictions up to **5000x faster than traditional Monte Carlo codes like OpenMC**, making it ideal for rapid scientific and engineering workflows where both accuracy and speed are critical.

 ---